qltd/knight-wallace/wp-content/plugins/hummingbird-performance/readme.txt

 - Fix: Keep handle name when only one handle is enqueued in a group for better compatibility with wp_script_is function
 - Fix: add_inline_scripts/styles did not work for plugins that inject inlines too late
 - Fix: Sometimes assets are not enqueued under https if the site is SSL
-- Enhance: CloudFlare box - Show a message if there are no zones available
+- Enhance: Cloudflare box - Show a message if there are no zones available
 - Some other minor fixes/improvements

 = 1.4.1 ( 2017-01-12 ) =